xwp/block-scaffolding-wp/readme.md

 	docker-compose up -d

 which will make it available at [localhost](http://localhost).
 Ensure that no other Docker containers or services are using port 80 on your machine.

 Use the included wrapper command for running scripts inside the Docker container:

 	npm run docker -- npm run test:php

 where `npm run test:php` is any of the scripts you would like to run.

+Visit [localhost:8025](http://localhost:8025) to check all emails sent by WordPress.

 ### Scripts